 The valuation is made on the assumption that any alterations that may have been carried out to the property satisfy all relevant legislation and have full certification where appropriate.
-While not necessarily an exhaustive list, alterations noted at the time of our inspection include patio doors within the Living Room.
+While not necessarily an exhaustive list, alterations noted at the time of our inspection include the relocation of the entrance door and creation of the Sun Room.
 We are unaware of any adverse planning proposals affecting the subjects although this should be confirmed by obtaining a Property Enquiry Certificate.
 Absolute ownership assumed.
 We are unaware of any easements, servitudes or rights of way which may adversely affect the property.
 This point should be confirmed by reference to the Title Deeds.
-We assume that the carriageways etc., ex adverso the subjects are the responsibility of the Local Authority.
-It is also assumed that any new access roads, footpaths etc., will be private and will be brought up to adoption standards and liability thereafter will be shared according to use.
-The subjects form part of a block of flats and it has been assumed that maintenance/ repair costs of the common parts of the building and external grounds will be shared on an equitable basis with the adjoining proprietors.
-It is therefore assumed that the costs of repairs detailed within this report which relate to these areas should be apportioned accordingly, although exact liability should be confirmed.
+We assume that the carriageways etc. , ex adverso the subjects are the responsibility of the Local Authority.
+It is also assumed that any new access roads, footpaths etc. , will be private and will be brought up to adoption standards and liability thereafter will be shared according to use.
 It is recommended that where repairs, defects or maintenance items have been identified, particularly categorised as a 2 or 3, interested parties make appropriate enquiries in order to satisfy themselves of potential costs and the extent of the works required prior to submitting a legal offer to purchase.